-- 2.1.
-The Merton Safeguarding Adults Board has a statutory duty to publish an annual report outlining how effective the work of the Board has been against its strategic priorities as set out in its Strategic Plan for 2021-24.
-The Safeguarding Adults Board is an independent board which operates at a strategic level to oversee safeguarding arrangements in a local area and ensure that adults at risk being supported and protected from neglect and abuse.
-Core members of a SAB are the local authority, police, and Integrated Care Board (ICB) but also includes partners such as the fire service, probation services, housing, Healthwatch, voluntary sector and representatives from children services, community safety and other health agencies. - 2.2.
+- NHS Southwest London Integrated Care Board (ICB) - Central London Community Healthcare NHS Trust (CLCH) - London Borough of Merton - Metropolitan Police - Safer Merton - Merton Children's Safeguarding Partnership - 2.2.
+The Merton Safeguarding Adults Board has a statutory duty to publish an annual report outlining how effective the work of the Board has been against its strategic priorities as set out in its Strategic Plan for 2021-24. - 2.3.
 The Annual Report 2022/23 provides a summary of the work that has been undertaken over the previous financial year 2022 23 through the MSAB as a partnership and its sub-groups but also its member agencies.
 This includes assurance of effective safeguarding arrangements in Merton and progress against the strategic priorities of the Board, as well as information on Safeguarding Adults Reviews (SAR) carried out that year.
+An overview of the MSAB governance is provided in the report itself.